rflandau/Orv/implementations/slims/PACKETS.md

             - if a VK sent the JOIN request, then its ID is already in use here by a leaf and vice versa.

     - REGISTER Codes (6XX):

-        600: BAD_SERVICE_NAME: service name was left empty.

-        601: BAD_STALE_TIME: stale time was empty or not in Go time.
+        600: BAD_STALE_TIME: stale time was empty or not in Go time.

+    - MERGE Codes (10XX):

+        1000: NOT_ROOT: this VK is not the root of its vault.

+    - INCREMENT Codes (12XX):

+        1200: NOT_PARENT: this VK does not consider the sender to be its parent and thus rejects this INCREMENT command.

-    - SERVICE_HEARTBEAT (12XX):
+    - SERVICE_HEARTBEAT Codes (14XX):

-        1200: ALL_UNKNOWN: all requested services are unknown
+        1400: ALL_UNKNOWN: all requested services are unknown

 3. *additional_info* (**string**):  (OPTIONAL) extra, human-readable information to include